 Lateness / Absenteeism:

 It is extremely important to report any injury to your coach immediately.
-Your coach must fill out an accident report.
-A visit to a doctor will yield a determined return to play date.
+Your coach and/or athletic trainer must fill out an accident report.
+A visit to a Doctor will yield a determined return to play date.
 No athlete will be allowed to participate further until that date is reached and a note of clearance is issued by the attending physician and received by the coach.
 Medical expenses resulting from any injury must first be submitted to your own insurance carrier and then any remaining balance can be submitted to the school accident insurance carrier.
 If a student athlete is injured and parents need a copy of the injury report for insurance, they should go into the school and see the school’s secretary for this form and procedures as soon as possible once the injury occurs.

-Drugs, Alcohol and Tobacco:
+Drugs, Alcohol, Vaping and Tobacco:

 Athletic Team Trips:

 Just as the classroom is designed to provide for an educational experience, the realm of sports can also be very educational.
 At times, athletic opportunities provide for teams to take overnight and extended team trips.
 The experience of travel, and the opportunity to compete, make these events valuable additions to the overall high school experience.
-Student athletes, parents, chaperones and coaches are representatives of S. S. Seward Institute and as such carry a great deal of responsibility when teams travel.
-Best behavior is not only requested but also mandatory.
+Student athletes, parents, chaperones, and coaches are representatives of S. S. Seward Institute and as such carry a great deal of responsibility when teams travel.
+Best behavior is not only requested but mandatory.
 All school rules apply when teams travel, and violation of school and team rules carry disciplinary consequences.
-Athletes, parents, chaperones and coaches should be sure to familiarize themselves with the Student Handbook, regarding rules and consequences.
+Athletes, parents, chaperones, and coaches should be sure to familiarize themselves with the Student Handbook, regarding rules and consequences.

 It is the hope of the Athletic Department that you will find the overall athletic experience to be worthwhile, enjoyable and a valuable contribution to the total educational process at S. S. Seward Institute.
-Be proud of our school, confident in your education and satisfied with the total athletic experience.
+Be proud of our school, confident in your education, and satisfied with the total athletic experience.
 If you can look back at your time at S. S. Seward Institute and feel good about the overall experience, then we have done our jobs well.